mycobactopia-org/MTBseq-nf/README.md

 ### What are the differences between `Batch` and `Parallel` analysis modes?

-Batch uses `MTBseq --step full` on each sample, not allowing parallelization of secondary steps like `TB BWA` and `TB Variants`, Parallel enforces the parallelization of each step.
-The main advantage of Parallel is the precise resource usage, as some steps require less CPUs and RAM than other, this allow us to parallelize the steps and optimize the run time.
+Batch uses `MTBseq --step full` on each sample, not allowing parallelization of secondary steps like `TB BWA` and `TB Variants` and leaving the resource control to MTBseq, Parallel enforces the parallelization of each step.
+The main advantage of Parallel is the precise resource usage as the paralellization steps are controled by Nextflow, some steps require less CPUs and RAM than other, this allow us to optimize the run time.

 # Contributions